Mpierson00/Command-Line-Readme/README.md

 ```

 ## Usage
 Once the installation is complete, you can run the application using Node.js.
 Follow the prompts to enter your project details, which will be used to generate your README file.
+Watch a walkthrough of the README generator in action here: https://youtu.be/WyS9MO1fbms.

 ## Contributing
 If you're interested in contributing to the README generator, your input is welcome!
 Whether it's fixing bugs, adding new features, or improving documentation, your contributions are appreciated.